mebs933/subbyjs/README.md

-# Deepgram Live Transcriptions Example (JavaScript)
+# Deepgram Live Transcriptions Example

-ALPHA

 This is a basic express server that shows the basic setup for live audio transcriptions using Deepgram.